syncfusion-content/javascript-docs/js/Grid/Cell.md

 ## Custom Attribute

-You can add [custom attribute](https://help.syncfusion.com/api/js/ejgrid#members:columns-customattributes "custom attribute") for particular column `td` element by using [`customAttributes`](https://help.syncfusion.com/api/js/ejgrid#members:columns-customattributes "customAttributes") property of the column.
+You can add the [custom attribute](https://help.syncfusion.com/api/js/ejgrid#members:columns-customattributes "custom attribute") for the particular column `td` element by using the [`customAttributes`](https://help.syncfusion.com/api/js/ejgrid#members:columns-customattributes "customAttributes") property of column.

 Based on custom attribute you can customize the style and appearance of the `td` element or handling jQuery functionalities.

-You can use JsRender syntax in the template.For more information about JsRender syntax, please refer [the link](http://www.jsviews.com/#jsrapi "the link").
+You can use JsRender syntax in the template.For more information about JsRender syntax, please refer to [this link](http://www.jsviews.com/#jsrapi "the link").

 The following code example describes the above behavior.